jordanlev/c5_custom_contact_form/README.md

    to your site's top-level `packages` directory (note: this is an entire package, not just a block -- so you must install the entire package and not just the block).

-2. Define form fields and validation rules by modifying the package's `/models/custom_contact_form.php` file.
+2. Define forms, fields and validation rules by modifying the package's `/models/custom_contact_form.php` file.

-3. Customize form markup by modifying the package's `/blocks/custom_contact_form/view_form_fields.php` file.
+3. Customize form markup by adding/editing template files in the package's `/blocks/custom_contact_form/view_form_fields/` directory.

 ### Optional Steps
 4. If you want to change the template for the notification email, modify the package's `/mail/admin_notify.php`.